The A-Z of Popular Circus Acts

 For the most part there are tricks involved.
 An accomplice ties special knots which are easy to undo or there are false panels to escape through.

-They don't really eat the fire but mostly blow flames into the air.
+They don't eat the fire but blow flames into the air.
 There are skills to learn and for children brought up NOT to play with matches - it is very exciting.

 Fire Breathers blow a plume of flames into the air.
 Fire Eaters extinguish the flames in their mouth.